Lexie-yw/Software-Engineering-Work/Report Materials/Background and Motivation/Background and Motivation.md

 ## Reference List

-【1】Chen P., Kuo R., Chang M., Heh JS.
+> 1. Chen P., Kuo R., Chang M., Heh JS.
 (2009) Designing a Trading Card Game as Educational Reward System to Improve Students’ Learning Motivations.
 In: Pan Z., Cheok A.D., Müller W., Chang M. (eds) Transactions on Edutainment III.

-【2】Chen, P., Kuo, R., Chang, M. et al. The effectiveness of using in-game cards as reward.
+> 2. Chen, P., Kuo, R., Chang, M. et al. The effectiveness of using in-game cards as reward.
 RPTEL 12, 15 (2017). https://doi.org/10.1186/s41039-017-0054-8

-【3】Bisz, J. (2009).
+> 3. Bisz, J. (2009).
 The birth of a community, the death of the win: Player production of the Middle-earth Collectible Card Game.
 Transformative Works and Cultures, 2.
 Retrieved from http://journal.transformativeworks.org/index.php/twc/article/view/90/99

-【4】Malone, T.W.
+> 4. Malone, T.W.
 (1980).
 What makes things fun to learn?
 Heuristics for designing instructional computer games, Proceedings of the 3rd ACM SIGSMALL symposium and the first SIGPC symposium on Small systems, p.162-169, September 18-19, 1980, Palo Alto, California, United States

-【5】Lenarcic, J & Mackay-Scollay, J (2005).
+> 5. Lenarcic, J & Mackay-Scollay, J (2005).
 Trading Card Games as a social learning tool.
 Australian Journal of emerging Technologies, 3(2), 64-76.

-【6】Steinman, R. A., & Blastos, M. T. (2002).
+> 6. Steinman, R. A., & Blastos, M. T. (2002).
 A trading-card game teaching about host defence.
 Medical Education, 36, 1201-1208.

-【7】Ito, M. (2005).
+> 7. Ito, M. (2005).
 Technologies of the childhood imagination: Yugioh, media mixes, and everyday cultural production.
 In Joe Karaganis and Natalie Jeremijenko (Eds), Structures of participation in digital culture.
 Duke University Press.